 The success of regulatory strategy is less dependent on the regulations than on how they are interpreted, applied, and communicated within companies and to outside constituents.
-Regulatory Affairs plays a crucial role in the pharmaceutical industry and is involved in all stages of drug development and also after drug approval and marketing.
+RA plays a crucial role in the pharmaceutical industry and is involved in all stages of drug development and also after drug approval and marketing.
 The drug development process is a lengthy, complex and extremely costly albeit necessary process.

 Pharmaceutical companies use all the data accumulated during discovery and development stages in order to register the drug and thus market the drug.
 Throughout the development stages, pharmaceutical companies have to abide by an array of strict rules and guidelines in order to ensure safety and efficacy of the drug in humans.
 In this highly regulated environment, regulatory affairs plays a critical role not only as the interface with health agencies and as a link between different departments in the company but also as the leading department to provide strategic advice on extremely difficult decisions through the life of a drug.